-- The estimating of expenditures and revenues in order to maintain the existing service level, including committed cost and Administrative Portfolio Priorities.
-The following process will be utilized: - i) corporate assumptions will be provided by the Finance Division Department regarding common assumptions such as fuel and utility rates, salary and benefit changes based on collective bargaining agreements, or any other relevant corporate estimates as deemed necessary by the Director of Finance; - ii) departmental divisional budgets for revenue and expenses will be calculated based on provided corporate assumptions, department-Division specific revenue rate and volume impacts, as well as expenditure growth, legislative, committed costs, regulatory and inflation impacts;
+- a) The estimating of expenditures and revenues in order to maintain the existing service level, including committed cost and Administrative Portfolio Priorities.
+The following process will be utilized: - corporate assumptions will be provided by the Finance Division regarding common assumptions such as fuel and utility rates, salary and benefit changes based on collective bargaining agreements, or any other relevant corporate estimates as deemed necessary by the Director of Finance; - ii) departmental budgets for revenue and expenses will be calculated based on provided corporate assumptions, departmental-specific revenue rate and volume impacts, as well as expenditure growth, legislative, committed costs, regulatory and inflation impacts; - iii) calculated budget requests will be reviewed and refined by the City Manager, Chief Financial Officer and other appropriate senior management; and - iv) estimates will then be presented to the appropriate Standing Policy Committee early in the year as a basis for determining the appropriate indicative rate. - b) Development of Corporate Business Plan Options aimed at achieving Administration's and City Council's Strategic Priorities within the approved indicative rate.
+The following process will be utilized:

-POLICY TITLE EFFECTIVE DATE REVISED PAGE NUMBER Multi-Year Business Plan and Budget Policy April 1, 2019 10 of 20
+POLICY TITLE EFFECTIVE DATE REVISED PAGE NUMBER Multi-Year Business Plan and Budget Policy

-- iii) calculated budget requests will be reviewed and refined by the City Manager, Chief Financial Officer and other appropriate senior management; and - iv) estimates will then be presented to the appropriate Standing Policy Committee early in the year as a basis for determining the appropriate Indicative Rate. - b) Development of Corporate Business Plan Options aimed at achieving Administration's and City Council's Strategic Priorities within the approved Indicative Rate.
-The following process will be utilized: - i.
-Business Plan Options will be reviewed and refined by the City Manager, Chief Financial Officer and other appropriate senior management, utilizing the Indicative Rate as a threshold for affordability; and - options will be presented to the appropriate Standing Policy ii.
-Committee and prioritized for inclusion in the Business Plan and Budget process within the previously directed Indicative Rate. - c) The preparation and approval of official budget documents.
+- Business Plan Options will be reviewed and refined by the City Manager, Chief Financial Officer and other appropriate senior management, utilizing the Indicative Rate as a threshold for affordability; and - ii) options will be presented to the appropriate Standing Policy Committee and prioritized for inclusion in the Business Plan and Budget process within the previously directed indicative rate. - c) The preparation and approval of official budget documents.

-3.11 Subsequent Year Operating Budget Process - Overview
+3.2 Subsequent Year Operating Budget Process - Overview